OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ###### escape(s, s mode)

 Escapes s in the given escaping mode.
 The mode can be one of: html, xml, csv, url, javascript.
-See the [recipe here](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#question-marks--showing-in-your-data) for an example.
+See the [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#question-marks--showing-in-your-data) for examples of escaping and unescaping.

 ###### unescape(s, s mode)

 Unescapes s in the given escaping mode.
 The mode can be one of: html, xml, csv, url, javascript.
-See the [recipe here](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#atampampt----att) for an example.
+See the [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#atampampt----att) for examples of escaping and unescaping.

 ###### md5(o)